Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Risk of stale data if synchronization is not managed properly.
 - **Quality attributes**: Performance.
 - **Alternative Solutions**: Use **AsynStorage** or **Realm DB (for mobile)** for more advanced local data management.
-  > _SQLite was chosen for simplicity; IndexedDB or Realm offer more features but add complexity._
+  > _SQLite was chosen for simplicity; Realm offer more features but add complexity._

 ### <a id="10-6-kubernetes-orchestration"></a> 10.6 Kubernetes Orchestration
 - **Issue**: High-availability requirements for backend services under dynamic loads.